 Flanagan currently lives in Manly with his wife Leonie.
 In addition to their son Michael, they have two daughters, Kitty and Penny, and four grandsons.

-What is the Ranger’s Apprentice Series?
+About the Ranger’s Apprentice Series

 As mentioned, the Ranger’s Apprentice series is about a young boy named Will.
 At fifteen years old Will is small in stature for his age.
 The series takes place in a medieval fantasy setting and the books begin as Will becomes an apprentice Ranger.